Thursday, August 22, 2019

 Hyren twisted around and aimed a few shots at the Eyries, clumsy but hopefully enough to get them to back off.
 Hyren had never been the best marksman - he preferred close combat where he could take advantage of his brute strength - but one of the blaster bolts connected and an Eyrie crumpled to the previous rooftop, stunned.

 And suddenly Hyren reached the wall.
 Promising his aching body it could rest soon, the commander spotted a damaged portion of the thick rampart and leaped.
-For one breathless moment he felt frozen in the air, glancing down at a dumbfounded mob of pets in the tiny alley below.
+For one breathless moment he felt frozen in the air, glancing down at a dumbfounded mob of pets in the alley below.

 Then Hyren landed, slipping on the crumbling stone and plummeting toward the sand.
 He tucked himself into a roll, clenching his teeth as his bruised shoulder absorbed the shock of the fall, then sprang up and took off again.
 It hadn’t exactly been graceful, but it had gotten him out of Sakhmet.